Out of all the Theme Parks at Disney World, Animal Kingdom is one of the lower stress Gluten Free Quick Serve options… in my gluten free opinion.

 Want French Fries?
 Steer clear of Flame Tree, and head over to Restaurantosaurus.

-Looking for a quick reference guide for all the parks?
-Check out the 2022 Touring Plan for Disney World to plan your vacation!
+Looking for a quick reference Allergy or Gluten Free guide for all the parks?
+Check out the 2022 Food Allergy Touring Plans for Disney World to plan your vacation!

 See Reviews for Gluten Free at Animal Kingdom